mineral-ui/mineral-ui/src/website/app/pages/GettingStarted/gettingStarted.md

-Mineral UI helps you quickly build React apps with high-quality, accessible components.
+Mineral UI helps you quickly build React apps with our library of high-quality, accessible components.
-Use npm or yarn to get components and themes that have been tested across modern browsers.
+Use npm or yarn to install components and themes that have been tested across modern browsers.

 Below are a few simple steps to apply consistent styling and hierarchy to your app, so you can focus on solving business problems.